My name is Steve and I am an alcoholic, drug addict. I became homeless because of it, but there's more to my story.

 You helped Tammy get back on her feet again after a stroke paralyzed her in 2015 and she was no longer able to work her two jobs to support her son and her daughter Gabby.

-Doug's Volunteer Story
+Bruce's Volunteer Story